-The title to your speech matters.
+So, the title to your speech matters.
 It matters because it could attract your audience.

 Alternatively, when you choose the wrong title to your speech you stand the chance of losing your audience.

-Your speech title has to provide something for your audience.
+Because your speech title has to provide something for your audience.
 That means each audience member, in their own individual way, will look to your speech's title for: